5 things to do in McHenry County: Woodstock Farmers Market opens, Earth Day festivities

-1. Guided hikes, a sidewalk chalk art contest and live music will mark an Earth Day celebration planned from noon to 4 p.m.
-Saturday at Prairieview Education Center, 2112 Behan Road, Crystal Lake.
+1. Guided hikes, a sidewalk chalk art contest and live music will mark an Earth Day celebration planned for noon to 4 p.m. at Prairieview Education Center, 2112 Behan Road, Crystal Lake.

 The free outdoor event is open to attendees of all ages.

-Also in the lineup is a planting activity or take-home project, a vendor scavenger hunt, and a recycling truck.
-Live music will be provided by the Georgia Rae Family Band.
+Also on the lineup is a planting activity or take-home project, a vendor scavenger hunt, and a recycling truck.
+The live music will be provided by the Georgia Rae Family Band.

 Kona Ice and Mario’s Kart also will be on hand.